StefanZander/lecture_notes/smw/skript/marp/03_semantic_search.md

 ```
 {{#ask: [[has capital-::Germany]] }}
 ```
-- In this example, we do not ask for the page that contains a property with the given value but rather _for the value of the property entered to the page_ `Germany`.
+- In this example, we do not ask for the page that contains a property with the given value but rather for the _value of the property `has capital` entered to the page_ `Germany`.
 - In consequence `has capital-` has the meaning `is capital of`.

 ::: centerbox warning Bigskip
-Inverse properties can be used in all SMW interfaces that take properties, but not when adding data to a page.
+$\Rightarrow$ Inverse properties can be used in all SMW interfaces that take properties, but not when adding data to a page
 :::